FOREX-Euro just off two-decade low, volatility at highest since March 2020

 Commodity-linked currencies strengthened as copper prices climbed.
 Some investors returned to the market on Thursday after heightened recession fears sent the red metal to its lowest level in nearly 20 months.

-The Swiss Franc was still hovering around its highest since 2015 against the euro at 0.9872.
+The Swiss Franc was still hovering right above its highest since 2015 against the euro at 0.9872.
 EURCHF=

 Earlier this week, inflation rising above the Swiss National Bank's (SNB) 0-2% target range for the fifth month fuelled talks that the central bank could soon tighten its policy.
 Last month it hiked its policy rate for the first time in 15 years.